Thinking of moving to MYOB Acumatica? Here is what you won’t read on the brochure

 The benefit of non-configurable software is that it has either no (or a low) cost of installation and has very little in the way of support costs.
 Indeed, most software usage problems can be resolved by looking at YouTube videos or participating in a user forum.
 Failing that, you can always phone the support desk of the software vendor.

-The downside of such systems – and the reason why you’d be contemplating an ERP system such as MYOB Advanced in the first place – is that they can lack key areas of functionality which forces you to continue doing a bunch of manual processes outside of the system.
+The downside of such systems – and the reason why you’d be contemplating an ERP system such as MYOB Acumatica in the first place – is that they can lack key areas of functionality which forces you to continue doing a bunch of manual processes outside of the system.

 ERP systems are what we refer to as configurable software – i.e. the software needs to be configured before it can be used by the purchasing company.
 When it comes to mid-market ERP software the configuration will be done by an accredited partner of the ERP vendor.
 These accredited partners are predominantly organisations that specialise in installing and supporting ERP software.